To attract new talent and sustain growth, traditional parks are planning ambitious overhauls.

 An appeals court said an earlier decision had misapplied fair-use standards in finding that the university did not violate copyright law.

 CUNY’s Corey Robin has provided a constant stream of online analysis, muckraking, and megaphone-ready incitement.

 By Robert Warrior

-For instance, can a university claim to subscribe to principles of academic freedom and then ignore them in practice?
+For instance, can a university claim to subscribe to principles of academic freedom and then ignore them?

 By Beckie Supiano and Soo Oh

 The government publishes net prices students in different income bands pay.
 That should help prospective students—but colleges don't report their data the same way.

 Now that the government provides data on what families at various income levels pay, it’s tempting to make comparisons.
 But you might be taking an apple for an orange.